 Exercise classes for disabled people

-There are a range of classes designed for people with different access needs.
-Check charities and organisations supporting your condition or impairment to find out if they have any suggestions or resources.
+There is a range of classes designed for people with different access needs.
+Check charities and organisations supporting your condition or impairment to find out if they have any suggestions, resources or classes.
+You could also check other local charities.

 The body coach Joe Wicks has lots of classes on YouTube, from PE with Joe for families to a 7-minute ab workout or low-impact class for beginners.